mattermost/docs/source/developer/dev-setup-compiling.rst

      ``sudo chown -R {user}.{group} /usr/local/go``

-  2. Set up your environment to compile Apple OS X binaries:
+  2. If your are not developing on OS X, set up your environment to cross-compile Apple OS X binaries:

      ``env GOOS=darwin GOARCH=amd64 go install std``

-  3. Set up your environment to compile Windows binaries:
+  3. If you are not developing on Windows, set up your environment to cross-compile Windows binaries:

      a. ``env GOOS=windows GOARCH=amd64 go install std``
      b. ``sudo apt-get install zip``

-  4. Set up your environment to compile Linux binaries:
+  4. If you are not developing on Linux, set up your environment to cross-compile Linux binaries:

     ``env GOOS=linux GOARCH=amd64 go install std``